Get free weekly resources from us!

 • paper towels

-Ahead of time, draw a large tree trunk on a large sheet of poster paper.
+Ahead of time, draw a large tree trunk with some branches on a large sheet of bulletin board paper.

 Say: A family tree is a chart or picture that shows how people are connected or related in a family.
-If you have a family tree, share it with the kids.
 Let’s look at some family trees in the Bible.

 Read aloud Genesis 15:1-6.